-Polki diamonds, are uncut, unfinished diamonds with a naturally rough surface.
-Unlike diamonds, which undergo cutting and polishing to enhance their brilliance and shape, polki diamonds retain their natural form, uneven shapes and character.
+Polki diamonds, are slabs of natural diamonds with a rough edge.
+Unlike diamonds, which undergo cutting (faceting) and polishing to enhance their brilliance and shape, polki diamonds have uneven shapes.
 They are perfect for those who prefer an old world charm.

 What is Polki?